FutureGatewayFramework/fgDocumentation/installation.md

 4) Go inside the APIServerDaemon directory and compile java code with: ant all
 5) Copy the generated war file into $CATALINA_HOME/webapps directory and check on $CATALINA_HOME/logs/catalina.out file that the installation is successful

-At this stage the user has a complete and operating FutureGateway environment
+At this stage the user has a complete and operating FutureGateway environment.
+As reference the reader can check existing hi-level scripts, in particular the file fgSetup.sh

 ## Ubuntu LTS 14.04 Server